bilgino/angularforddd/README.md

 **» Applying DDD to Angular**<br/>

-An important aspect of Domain-Driven Design is that the complexity of the domain model is kept isolated from other concerns of the application.
+An important aspect in Domain-Driven Design is that the complexity of the domain model is kept isolated from other concerns of the application.
-Ideally, the domain layer is self-contained and focused on abstracting business rules.
-Frontend applications very often evaluate business rules that are reflected in the presentation layer right away - especially in SPA applications when navigating through HTML forms that have cross-dependencies in terms of composite business rules, a domain layer in the frontend sounds like a good idea.
-A domain layer helps us to prevent business logic from scattering everywhere.
+Ideally, the domain layer is self-contained and focused on abstracting the business domain.
+Very often frontend applications evaluate business rules that will immediately be reflected in the presentation layer - especially in SPA applications when navigating through HTML forms that have cross-dependencies in terms of composite business rules.
+A domain layer in the frontend sounds like a good idea.
+A domain layer helps us to prevent domain logic from scattering everywhere.
 In addition, we don't want to command against the server upon every user input.

-In Angular, domain-oriented layering (vertical cut) is often considered the first structuring criterion.
-However, layered architecture is a good design methodology even without of domain-oriented layering.
-It's usually sufficient to use a pure horizontal layered approach, which is simply set up using folders.
-The main reason for modular segmentation in Angular is lazy-loading, scoping and distribution.
+Domain-oriented layering is often considered the first structuring criterion in Angular applications.
+However, layered architecture is independent of vertical structuring criterion.
+It's sufficient to comply with horizontal layers.
+The main reasons for modular segmentation in
+Angular are lazy-loading, scoping and distribution.

-Using business services only for structural and behavioral modeling while domain models remain pure value containers that can't protect their integrity and invariants is a common bad practice in frontend projects.
+Using business services only for structural and behavioral modeling while domain models remain pure value containers that can't protect their integrity (invariants) is a common bad practice in frontend projects.
 Hence, building rich domain models is a major objective in object-oriented applications.
 In general, using rich domain models means more entities than business services.

-When application services carry out business / UI use cases it may be a good idea to place business use cases that contain less logic directly in
+When application services carry out business or UI use cases, it may be a good idea to move use cases that contain less logic directly in the
-UI controllers (like in MVC).
-However, we don't want to hide business use cases from the rest of the application and declare dedicated classes!
+UI controller like in the MVC pattern.
+However, we don't want to hide use cases from the rest of the application and use dedicated classes!
-Additionally, we may want to share state and logic of an application service with other application services.
+Additionally, we may want to share state and logic of that dedicated class with other independent components.
-**Application services may encapsulate logic that only take place as a part of the presentation layer such as "ProductCategorySelected" or
-"ProductSearch", described as action or event streams.**

 It's debatable whether higher granularity distributed across several layers introduce extra complexity in the frontend design system.
-Do we really need Domain-Driven Design in frontend development?
+Should we really comply with Domain-Driven Design in frontend development?
 As a consequence, many developers tend to lean toward weaker patterns because they see it as an unnecessary practice.
 Often a simpler data-driven approach is sufficient.
 For most web applications MVC or Flux/Redux may be more appropriate.
 Before starting using advanced concepts we must evaluate incoming requirements.